What Is Eylea® (aflibercept)?

 - Hypersensitivity (inflammatory reaction)

 These are not all the possible side effects of Eylea.
-Patients should talk to their doctor about what to expect with treatment with Eylea.
-If you experience anything out of the ordinary after an injection of Eylea, call your doctor immediately.
+Talk to your doctor about what to expect when taking Eylea.
+You also should call your doctor if you have any changes that concern you when taking Eylea.

 Things to know about Eylea